Photograph (c) Douglas Messerli

 In 1968—on the day that Robert Kennedy was shot and killed in Los Angeles--the Antins moved to Southern California to become professors of art at the University of California at San Diego.
 Thirty years later they continue to live near La Jolla.

-Most recently, Antin has published a critical summary of his art and literarty criticism, Radical Coherency.
+Most recently, Antin has published a critical summary of his art and literary criticism, Radical Coherency.

 BOOKS OF POETRY